AlexeyMK/alexeymk.com/_posts/2013-04-07-on-rejection-letters.md

 - recruiting
 ---

-I was recently introduced to the CEO of a post series-A startup at an event.
+At an event last week, I was introduced to the CEO of a post series-A startup I'd been following and found quite interesting.
 We spoke about his company for a few minutes, and he asked me to email him in case there were any opportunities for me as a freelancer to help.

 I followed up.
 A few days later, I got the following email: